>

 Please find out more on the history of ISMB and the past symposia at the Web Portal on Magnetic Bearings.

-Download the ISMB19 Call for Papers (PDF)
+Download the ISMB19 Call for Papers (2nd ver.)

 We are looking forward to your participation!